-Want to get to know your ideal clients better?
+Do you want to get to know your ideal clients better?
 Are you struggling to identify who your dream clients are and how to approach them?

-If you are really struggling to identify your potential clients then it’s very likely that you aren’t focused yet or clear on your niche:
+If you are really struggling to identify your potential clients then it’s very likely that you aren’t focused or clear on your niche:

 Why is it important to get to know your ideal clients?